Make Lo Mai Gai (Steamed Glutinous Rice with Chicken), a classic dim sum dish at home with detailed video and step-by-step pictorial instructions.

 Glutinous, also known as sweet or sticky rice can be easily purchased at any Asian grocery store.
 It must be soaked for several hours prior to use to give it a tender texture.
-It does expand a little after soaking and is steamed, unlike regular rice which is normally cooked in water.
-Since glutinous rice is heavier, the serving size is also smaller.
+It does expand a little after soaking and is usually steamed, unlike regular rice which is normally cooked in water.
+Since glutinous rice is “heavier”, the serving size should also be smaller.

 - 8 oz (225g) boneless, skinless chicken thighs thinly sliced